-We’ve been hearing more and more about Lowat veggie capsules as a weight loss supplement.
-At a fraction of the cost of similar products, this was an intriguing product for one of our in-depth reviews, so we looked at the ingredients, negative side effects, scientific data, and customer support.
-We also read reviews and user comments online, and summarized what we found into a condensed summary for our readers.
+It’s been a long journey but I feel I’m now qualified to advise you on whether or not to take Lowat.
+At a fraction of the cost of similar products, this was an intriguing one for of an in-depth review, so we looked at the ingredients, negative side effects, scientific data and customer support.
+We also read reviews and user comments online.
+We then summarized, refined and condensed to give you the bottom line.

 What You Need to Know

-To start with, Lowat is a diet supplement that contains a proprietary blend of Dolichos Biflorus extract and Piper Betle Extract.
-This diet supplement is meant to be taken 3 times a day before your meals with a glass of water, and each container comes with a one month supply for only $19.
-The capsules are easy to take, and are convenient to take anywhere.
+To start with, Lowat is a diet supplement that contains a proprietary blend of dolichos biflorus and piper betle extracts.
+It is meant to be taken three times a day before your meals with a glass of water.
+Each container comes with a one-month supply for only $19.
+The capsules are easy to take and portable.

-Lowat has been around since 2011, and it’s produced by a company called Swanson Health Products, which has been around since 1969.
-The longevity as a company, and the all-natural ingredients are both positive signs, and the affordability of this product many it an intriguing diet supplement option, but read on…
+Lowat has been around since 2011 and it’s produced by Swanson Health Products, which has been around since 1969.
+The longevity as a company and all-natural ingredients are both positive signs.
+The affordability of this one makes it an intriguing diet supplement option, but read on…

 “I’ve been taking these for 3 weeks with no weight loss,” said one disappointed dieter.